joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

 different.

 What Elixir brings to the table is a complete different surface syntax, inspired by Ruby.
-What you might call a ``non scary'' syntax, and a load of extra goodies.
+What you might call a ``non-scary'' syntax, and a load of extra goodies.

-Erlang's syntax derived from Prolog and was heavily influenced by smalltalk, CSP and the functional programming.
+Erlang's syntax derived from Prolog and was heavily influenced by smalltalk, CSP and functional programming.
 Elixir is heavily influenced by Erlang and Ruby.
-From Erlang it bring pattern matching, higher order functions and the entire process and error handling ``let it crash'' philosophy.
-From Ruby it brings sigils, shortcut syntaxes, It also adds a few goodies of its own, the |> pipe operator, reminiscent of Prologs DCGs and Haskell monads (though less complicated, more like the good old unix pipe operator) and the macro quote and unquote operators, which come from the lisp quasiquote and comma operators.
+From Erlang it brings pattern matching, higher order functions and the entire process and error handling ``let it crash'' philosophy.
+From Ruby it brings sigils, shortcut syntaxes.
+It also adds a few goodies of its own, the |> pipe operator, reminiscent of Prologs DCGs and Haskell monads (though less complicated, more like the good old unix pipe operator) and the macro quote and unquote operators, which come from the lisp quasiquote and comma operators.

-Elixir also brings a new underlying AST to the table, instead of the Erlang AST where everything form has it's own representation, the Elixir AST has a far more uniform representation, which makes meta-programming far easier.
+Elixir also brings a new underlying AST to the table, instead of the Erlang AST where everything form has its own representation, the Elixir AST has a far more uniform representation, which makes meta-programming far easier.